TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/dashboard/organisations.md

 Self-Managed users should use [API tagging]({{< ref "advanced-configuration/manage-multiple-environments/with-tyk-on-premises" >}}) and enforce a tagging standard across all organizations.

-All actions in a Self-Managed installation of Tyk must use a base Organisation, and all actions should stem from a User owned by that organization.
+All actions in a Self-Managed installation of Tyk must use a base Organization, and all actions should stem from a User owned by that organization.

 {{< note success >}}
 **Note**